-Tube flaring is a type of forging operation, known usually as work hardening which is the strengthening of a metal or polymer by plastic deformation.
+Tube flaring is a type of forming operation, known usually as work hardening which is the strengthening of a metal or polymer by plastic deformation.
 The strengthening occurs by dislocation movements and generation within the material’s crystal structure.
 Also, flare nut is then used to secure the flared tube’s tapered end to the fitting producing a strong seal.

 Flanging heat causes the tubing wall to curve outward at a 90-degree angle from the machine’s direction.
 In addition, tube flanging is often used for applications with overmolding, the process of adding an additional layer of material over an already existing part, due to the powerful mechanical bond between the flanged tube and overmolded object.